blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/ephemeralscan.md

 NOTE:
  * This file format is dependent on Black Duck and in the future, different versions of Black Duck may require a different file format.
- * This will have no effect on Signature Scans run in Ephemeral Mode.
+ * This file will have no effect on Signature Scans run in Ephemeral Mode.

 ```
 version: 1.0